nj19257/AMR_wiki_tool/README.md

 - **Automated Wikipedia Tagging**: Automatically annotates AMR graphs with Wikipedia tags using the **MediaWiki API**.
 - **Wikidata Entity Matching**: Validates entities through **Wikidata**, providing a robust and contextually accurate linking process.
-- **Epistemic Entity Disambiguation**: Uses the structured properties of entities in **Wikidata** to resolve ambiguity and improve the accuracy of entity linking.
 - **Multithreading for Efficiency**: Uses multithreading to improve processing speed for large AMR datasets.

 ## How to Use the AMR Wiki Tool